The Pretty Reckless

 There are some people who seem destined for a career in showbiz.
 Momsen, who had been singing and acting since childhood, was one of them.
 Later, she added modeling to her resume.
 Still, it was music that held the most appeal.

-"Music is where I can be me," Momsen stated.
-"Acting is easy.
-But you're playing a character instead of yourself.
-Music is more personal because you're writing it and you're involved in every step of it."
-Momsen's music influences included Kurt Cobain and Joan Jett.
+“Music is where I can be me,” Momsen stated.
+“Acting is easy.
+But you’re playing a character instead of yourself.
+Music is more personal because you’re writing it and you’re involved in every step of it.”
+Momsen’s music influences include Kurt Cobain and Joan Jett.

 With the new line-up, The Pretty Reckless issued their initial offering, a four-song self-titled EP.
-Their take on Glam and Hair Metal didn't do much.
-In fact, Rolling Stone magazine called the set "generic."
-In subsequent years, the EP's existence was usually glossed over if it was mentioned at all.
+Their take on Glam and Hair Metal didn’t do much.

-Debut full-length album, "Light Me Up," a '10 release in the U.K., turned things around.
-The album peaked at #6 on the U.K. chart while the single "Make Me Wanna Die," topped the Rock Chart.
-"Light Me Up" didn't get a U.S. release until early '11.
+But the debut full-length album, “Light Me Up,” a ’10 release in the U.K., turned things around.
+The album peaked at #6 on the U.K. chart while the single “Make Me Wanna Die,” topped the Rock Chart.
+“Light Me Up” didn’t get a U.S. release until early ‘11.

 A year later the “Hit Me Like A Man” EP dropped with three new songs (the title track, “Cold Blooded” and “Under The Water”) and live performances of two songs from “Light Me Up” (“Make We Wanna Die” and “Since Your Gone”).
 In addition, The Pretty Reckless opened for the likes of Marilyn Manson and Evanescence.
 Momsen stated she was a “big fan” of the latter.
 By the end of the year The Pretty Reckless achieved headliner status.

 The group’s “Kill Me” was heard at the end of the final episode of the series Gossip Girl.
 That seemed fitting.